These cakesicles are a cute and fun treat and are surprisingly easy to make. Perfect for birthdays or change them up to suit your special occasion.

-- The cake you used was to dry, or there's not enough frosting in your mix.
+- The cake you used was too dry, or there was not enough frosting in your mix.
 Both can usually be solved by adding a little more frosting to your mix.
 It should be the consistency of cookie dough.

 My cake mix is oily...

-Cake: choose you favourite cake flavour to make these popsicle cakes.
-You can keep things simple with a vanilla cake or mix things up with different flavours such as chocolate.
-You can make your own cake from scratch, use a box mix (yes I know, a box mix! but they are sometimes useful).
-I've even made these with a store brought cake from the supermarket when I was short on time.
+Cake: choose your favorite cake flavor to make these popsicle cakes.
+You can keep things simple with a vanilla cake or mix things up with different flavors such as chocolate.
+You can make your own cake from scratch, and use a box mix (yes I know, a box mix! but they are sometimes useful).
+I've even made these with a store-bought cake from the supermarket when I was short on time.

-Frosting: choose a frosting flavour that complements your cake flavour.
+Frosting: choose a frosting flavor that complements your cake flavor.
 Regular vanilla is fine for most, but you could also use chocolate to go with chocolate cake or red velvet cake.
-I use ready made frosting to make this quick and easy.
+I use ready-made frosting to make this quick and easy.

-Sprinkles (optional): you can decorate these popsicles with fun colored sprinkles to suite your colors, party or special occasion.
+Sprinkles (optional): you can decorate these popsicles with fun colored sprinkles to suit your colors, party or special occasion.

 How to make cakesicles

-First, its important you cake is completely cold before making your popsicle cakes.
+First, it's important your cake is completely cold before making your popsicle cakes.
 You can not make them with still warm cake, the mix will not come together and you will melt the chocolate coating.

 Working quickly, put about half to one tablespoon of chocolate into each cakesicle mold.
-Coat all of the inside of the mold with chocolate, either by moving the whole mold, or using a small spatula or spoon to 'paint' the chocolate up the sides of the mold.
+Coat all of the insides of the mold with chocolate, either by moving the whole mold or using a small spatula or spoon to 'paint' the chocolate up the sides of the mold.

 Hot tip: For stronger sides you can use a teaspoon to do a second coat of chocolate on the sides.
 This will strengthen them and help stop the cake inside from showing through.
 I have made them both ways and I find both work fine, so up to you.

 Top with extra melted chocolate or candy melts and move it around to seal the back.
 Scrap any excess chocolate.
-Put in the the fridge to set again for at least thirty minutes.
+Put them in the fridge to set again for at least thirty minutes.

-Once set carefully remove the from the molds.
+Once set carefully remove them from the molds.
 Use a sharp knife to carefully clean up the edges.